anand-azad12/aka-portfolio-website/README.md

 # aka-portfolio-website

-This is a portfolio website that I created to showcase my skill matrix and the project I have worked upon.
+This is a portfolio website that I have created to showcase my skill matrix and the project that I have worked upon.